camtrees/camtrees.github.io/changelog/index.md

 	  or the 'secondary_caretaker' of a tree in the 'cam_trees' view.

 ## 2026-05-21
-- Changed the 'cam_count_next_tree_number_for_planting' view to show all CAM Orgs.
+- Change the 'cam_count_next_tree_number_for_planting' view to show all CAM Orgs.
 If CAM Org doesn't yet have trees, the next tree num will be 1.

 ## 2026-05-20
 ##### SQL Views